cugos/cugos.github.com/meetings/_posts/2025-02-19-cugos_monthly.md

 **Nat Henry** will present about his work as an expert witness evaluating maps in the court case _Seattle-King County Coalition on Homelessness v.
 Burien_.

 **Matt Stevenson** will discuss an idea for a CUGOS group project related to data preservation.
+[Slides here] (https://docs.google.com/presentation/d/1AqGTtF1mWRGYwvaCrmEUGqrQpTMezkCaokpBjZrAX04/edit?usp=sharing).

 **Everyone**---gauging group interest and discussion about a potential fall conference!